anjalim00/CCl_project/README.md

     h.
 RDP Connection is now established.

     i.
-To run this project, install Python in the instance and/or Xampp if you wish to check the SQL connectivity.
+To run this project, install Python in the instance and Xampp/MAMP to check the SQL connectivity.
 You open Apache and MySQL connection on Xampp, create a database by the name of text_summarizer in phpMyAdmin and import the .sql file.

 4]	Connecting to DynamoDB.
 (This step can be performed independently, before creating EC2 instance.)